 We currently have in effect a stock repurchase program that was initially approved by our Board of Directors in March 2008.
+On March 11, 2021, our Board of Directors approved the expansion of the stock repurchase program by an additional \$350.0 million.
 This program represents one of our principal efforts to return value to our stockholders.
-During fiscal years 2021, 2020 and 2019, we repurchased shares of common stock under this program for \$71.4 million, \$70.2 million and \$116.2 million, respectively.
-As of January 31, 2021, we had repurchased \$409.2 million in shares of our common stock under the program since inception and the remaining authorization under the program was \$39.2 million.
-On March 11, 2021, our Board of Directors approved the expansion of the stock repurchase program by \$350.0 million, which resulted in a remaining authorization under the program of \$389.2 million as of such authorization date.
-Our stock repurchase program has no expiration date.
-Purchases under the program are at management's discretion and the program may be cancelled or suspended at any time.
+During fiscal years 2022 and 2021, we repurchased shares of common stock under this program for \$129.7 million and \$71.4 million, respectively.
+As of January 30, 2022, we had repurchased \$539.0 million in shares of our common stock under the program since inception and the remaining authorization under the program was \$259.4 million.
+We intend to fund repurchases under the program from cash on hand and borrowings on our Credit Facility.
+We have no obligation to repurchase any shares under the program and may suspend or discontinue it at any time.